PgBiel/elembic/docs/book/src/elements/creating/fields.md

     Read more about synthesis below.

+8. `folds` (boolean, named, optional): if `false`, set rules and arguments changing this field will always completely override the previous value instead of joining.
+This only has an effect on foldable types, such as arrays, dictionaries and strokes.
+For other types, that is already what happens: no joining.

+9. `internal` (boolean, named, optional): if `true`, indicates this field should be hidden from documentation.
+Has no effect on `elembic` itself and is only meant to be read by external tools.

+10. `meta` (dictionary, named, optional): an optional dictionary with arbitrary keys and values to be read by external tools, such as documentation generators.

 ## Synthesizing fields

 Some elements will have conveniently **auto-generated fields**, which are created after set rules are applied, but **before show rules.** To do this, there are two steps: